ariatemplates/noder-js/README.md

 * It supports both packaged and unpackaged modules.

+* It supports both asynchronous and synchronous HTTP requests (requests are asynchronous by default to avoid blocking the browser).

 * Modules can be loaded on demand (both in packaged and unpackaged mode).

 * It is tested on Firefox (latest), Chrome (latest), Internet Explorer 7 (and later) and PhantomJS.
 It is very likely to be compatible with other browsers as well.